 Last we have the NOCO Genius G4, is is both the a normal battery charger and battery maintainer.
 This is another multiple battery maintainer and has specs of 2.7 pounds and dimensions of 9.3 inches x 9.4 inches x 2.5 inches.

-This charger is nice though because it can charge at 6 volts or 12 volts.
+This maintainer is nice though because it can charge at 6 volts or 12 volts.
 This means that it can be used for even more batteries than the others on this list.

 Also, since it is a multi charger with four spirit charging ports it can be used to charge two different types of batteries at once.
 This unit is 4.4 amps and has no spark features and the features the other ones have.